 But many times we overlook the most obvious of ideas.

 For example, there are some great apps out there that help you save money without much effort.

-Because of all the ways to save money and the ease it is to miss some simple tricks, I decided to compile this ultimate list of 76 ways you can save money.
+Because of all the ways you can cut back how easy it is to miss some simple tricks, I decided to compile this ultimate list of 80 ways you can save money.

-In this list you will find ways to save money in the following ways:
+In this list you will learn the following: